theccc/producerun/README.md

 ## Credits

-Author: Daniel Weinmann
+Author: William Pattison

 Contributors: You know who you are ;) The commit history can help, but the list was getting bigger and pointless to keep in the README.

 ## License

-Copyright (c) 2011 Softa
+Copyright (c) 2014 ProduceRun, Inc

 Licensed under the MIT license (see MIT-LICENSE file)